Guides & Tools

 7. The agency’s culture aligns to yours

 An ecommerce agency’s success is very dependent on its staff and on how they work with your team.
 If an agency has cultural values that align with your own, the relationship is much more likely to be successful.
-The importance of this cannot be overestimated — this is where the bulk of the work and results will stem from, and these two teams must work as one.
-The people are the key to success — both yours and your agency’s.
+The importance of this cannot be overestimated.
+This is where the bulk of the work and results will stem from, and these two teams must work as one.
+The people are the key to success, both yours and your agency’s.

 8. They are good communicators

 Marketing is based on good communication, both external and internal.
 Having good, open, transparent communication with your agency means a stronger relationship, better teamwork, and a more constructive working environment.
-An agency needs to be able to clearly communicate expectations, timings, deadlines, needs, requirements — and you as the client should feel comfortable asking questions and challenging them.
+An agency needs to be able to clearly communicate expectations, timings, deadlines, needs, requirements, and you as the client should feel comfortable asking questions and challenging them.
 It’s always better to start a relationship face-to-face, or by video.
 If that’s already happened and a relationship is established, communication through digital channels becomes a lot easier.

 9. They are creative

 If an agency ticks the expertise, experience and tools boxes but doesn’t have an ounce of creativity, they will only be able to take your business a short way.
 Creativity helps an agency stand out from the crowd, and that sets you apart from your competitors.
-Conversely, creativity shouldn’t be the only card an agency has to play — it has to be backed up by the more robust practicalities mentioned here.
+Conversely, creativity shouldn’t be the only card an agency has to play.
+It has to be backed up by the more robust practicalities mentioned here.

 10. They ask a lot of questions